DeltaConv: Anisotropic Operators for Geometric Deep Learning on Point Clouds: Experiments

 \subsection{Ablation Studies}

-We aim to isolate the effect of the vector stream, validate the choices to regularize and normalize the gradient and divergence operators, and investigate the impact of our approach on timing and parameter counts of these networks.
+We aim to validate the claim of anisotropy, isolate the effect of the vector stream, validate the choices to regularize and normalize the gradient and divergence operators, and investigate the impact of our approach on the timing and parameter counts of these networks.